Chapter 108

 “What did you do to Destiny,” as if I’m not in danger.

 “Nothing at all.
-This is all about you.”
+This is all about you,” she pats my knee reassuringly.

 “I’ve got nothing to say to you,” the body guard doesn’t